mlcommons/medical/cubes/metrics/README.md

 - `id column`: shared column that identifies a data entry.
 Used for matching a prediction with the corresponding ground-truth labels

 ## Run cube on a local machine with Docker runner
+This cube expects at least two extra files inside the workspace for model evaluation:
+- `predictions.csv`: A csv file containing the model-generated predictions
+- `labels.csv`: A csv file containing the ground-truth labels

 ```
 mlcube run --task evaluate # Executes model evaluation
 ```